AdobeDocs/workfront.it-IT/help/quicksilver/workfront-basics/tips-tricks-and-troubleshooting/contact-customer-support.md

 <p>(We need to keep this as a standalone article.
 It is linked in multiple articles and FAQs.)</p>
 -->

-As a [!DNL Adobe Workfront] cliente, è possibile contattare il [!DNL Workfront] Il team dell’Assistenza clienti telefonicamente o inviando un ticket online.
+Come un [!DNL Adobe Workfront] cliente, è possibile contattare il [!DNL Workfront] Il team dell’Assistenza clienti telefonicamente o inviando un ticket online.

 >[!NOTE]
 >